Spyrot/announcement/README.md

 ```

 3. Authenticate (get id token and use it in postman).
    auth.json in root of repo as example file.
-Adjust according to your env
+Adjust params before running command below
 ```shell
 aws cognito-idp admin-initiate-auth --region {your-aws-region} --cli-input-json file://auth.json
 ```